Introduction To Surf Gear For Beginners

 Thinking of taking to the waves for the first time and not sure what kind of surf gear to go for?
-This guide to surf gear for beginners is a handy introduction to the essentials for a beginner surfer.
+It is best to know the basics of surfing equipment before you rush into renting (or even more so buying) any surf gear, to make sure you make the best purchase to help you progress.
+This guide is a handy introduction to the kinds of surfboards and wetsuits you will most likely need as a beginner surfer.

 Surf Gear: Best Surfboards for Beginner Surfers